cs150bf/ever-notedown/docs/dev_notes.md

   - Extended literal Coffee:
     - [ ] Inline math equations!
     - [ ] Attachments
+- [ ] Spellcheck?
+  - Currently the spellcheck package won't activate for files of EVND grammar [(code for spellcheck package)](https://github.com/atom/spell-check/blob/master/lib/spell-check-view.coffee)
 - [ ] UI
   - [ ] use bootstrap
   - [ ] write sane CSS
+- [ ] Use `notification` instead of `window.alert`
 - [ ] Use `cson` instead of `json` for the main EVND notes index
+- [ ] Different kind of local note storage structure?

+&nbsp;

+### Progress

+#### Spell-check

+The Atom core [spell-check](https://atom.io/packages/spell-check) package only activates for specific grammars.
+Since EVND re-defines grammar for Markdown files when enabled, we'll have to either

+- Tell users to add EVND grammar in the `spell-check` settings
+- Take advantage of package dependencies in `package.json` and use `atom.config.set` to change settings

 &nbsp;